IQ404/study-notes/README.md

 GLSL has C-style syntax.

-An OpenGl shader program abstrcts a rendering pipeline based on rasterization.
+An OpenGL shader program abstrcts a rendering pipeline based on rasterization.

 ## Shader Basics Revisit

-An OpenGl shader program (should at least) contains a vertex shader (runs on per-vertex basis) and a fragment shader (runs on per-pixel basis).
+An OpenGL shader program (should at least) contains a vertex shader (runs on per-vertex basis) and a fragment shader (runs on per-pixel basis).

 The responsibilities of a vertex shader are: